An Introduction to a Web Application Firewall or WAF

 A reverse proxy with transparent mode.
 As a result, the WAF separately sends filtered traffic to web applications.
 This allows for IP masking by hiding the address of the application server.
 Performance latency is a potential downside during translation.

 HTTP traffic goes directly to the web application.

 As a result, this makes the WAF transparent between the device and the server.

 WAF Security Models

-WAFs can follow either positive and negative security models, or a combination of both.
-A positive security (also known as “whitelist”) rejects everything not named as allowed.
+WAFs can follow either a positive security model, a negative security model, or a combination of both.
+A positive security model WAF (also known as “whitelist”) rejects everything not named as allowed.
 A negative security model (also known as “blacklist”) has a list of banned items and allows everything not on that list.